Regime identification and control of extremes in the non-autonomous Lorenz model with chaos and intransitivity: Methods

-We consider the idealized Lorenz–84 (L84) model, where strong eddy activity represents analogs of tropical moisture exports or atmospheric rivers.
-Our objective is not only to suppress excessive eddy growth through perturbations but also to identify and anticipate transitions into dangerous states, bringing the experiment closer to the challenge of controlling weather extremes in an idealized setting.
+We use the Lorenz-84 (L84) model of extratropical atmospheric circulation as a vehicle to develop the ideas.
+This model is introduced next, followed by a description of the NHMM, and then the experiment design.
 Two complementary control strategies are tested.
-The first follows our earlier work \cite{egusphere-2025-3997} and uses the local Lyapunov exponent as a diagnostic of instability, triggering interventions when short-term sensitivity to initial conditions signals imminent eddy amplification.
-This provides a physics-based, locally adaptive control signal.
+The first uses the local Lyapunov exponent (LLE) to trigger interventions when it signals imminent eddy amplification.
+This provides a physics based, locally adaptive control signal.
 The second strategy employs a Non-homogeneous Hidden Markov Model (NHMM), which classifies latent regimes and estimates their transition probabilities conditioned on seasonal forcing.
-This framework mirrors modern data-driven foundation models, where hidden states encode regime dynamics.